vetall812/CDDA-Tilesets/doc/style/PenAndPaper/advertisement.md

 Let's draw a line with a green highlighter - this is the starting house.
 And let's label it - `Home`.
 I'll mark the Dermatiks nest with red diagonal strokes and try to avoid it.

-The brown "dot" is an auto note "Dead vegetation," and the yellow one is "Sand patch."
+The brown "dot" is an auto note for "Dead vegetation", and the yellow one is a "Sand patch."

 I'll add my own notes - placing yellow question marks where I think there's something interesting and a yellow plus sign on the building I want to visit.